GeorgeCodeHub/portfolio/README.md

 ## Education View

-This view shows all the degrees and certificates that I have aquired over the years.
-The user can hover around the view and click on the buttons that are side by side to the base.
+This view shows all the degrees and certificates that I have acquired over the years.
+The user can hover around the view and click on the buttons that are side by side with the base.
 If they want to continue they can click at the center of the space base.

 ![education-view](https://raw.githubusercontent.com/GeorgeCodeHub/portfolio/main/Screenshots/education-view.png)